Santa Clarita, California: Demographics

 Historically, Santa Clarita's population has been predominantly non-Hispanic White.
 Starting in the 1960s and continuing into the 1990s, white Americans, primary those from affluent backgrounds, began migrating from Los Angeles to suburban cities such as Santa Clarita, Calabasas, Malibu, Thousand Oaks, and Camarillo.
 However, from 1980s onward, the city's population has become increasingly diverse.
 The non-Hispanic White percentage of the population has dropped from 80.6% in 1990 to 44.5% in 2020.
-The total White population (including those of Hispanic heritage) has proportionately decreased from 97.2% in 1970 to 50.8% in 2020.
+The total White population (including those of Hispanic heritage) has proportionately decreased from 87.3% in 1990 to 50.8% in 2020.
 Nevertheless, non-Hispanic Whites remain the largest ethnic group in the city, and Santa Clarita's non-Hispanic white percentage is higher than the California statewide average of 34.7%, but lower than the national average of 57.8%.

 Santa Clarita's population growth rate has historically outpaced county, state, and national averages.
 In 2019, Santa Clarita was ranked 20th out of 515 U.S. cities in population and economic growth, and was second among California cities.
-During the 2010 census, Santa Clarita was the fourth-largest city in Los Angeles County, however it has since surpassed Glendale as the county's third-largest city.
+During the 2010 census, Santa Clarita was the fourth-largest city in Los Angeles County; however, it has since surpassed Glendale as the county's third-largest city.
 However, in 2021, the United States Census Bureau estimates showed a 2% decline in the city's population, in line with the rest of Los Angeles County.
 It is the largest city in Los Angeles County north of the Newhall Pass.
-The city's median household income of $100,932 is higher than both statewide and national averages.
-ZIP code 91321 (Newhall) is the only ZIP code in the city with a median household income below the statewide average.

-As in most United States cities, different ethnic groups in Santa Clarita are concentrated in different areas.
-Non-Hispanic whites are present in most areas of the city but are especially dominant in Saugus and Valencia.
-Canyon Country, Newhall, and Val Verde have large Hispanic populations — some areas around Railroad and Newhall Avenues in Newhall, as well as Jakes Way in Canyon Country, are almost entirely Hispanic.
-There are significant Asian-American populations in Stevenson Ranch, Valencia, and parts of Saugus and Canyon Country.
-However, most communities throughout the city are racially mixed.
-Socioeconomic status also varies throughout the city: the highest median household incomes are found in northern Valencia and Saugus and areas of Canyon Country east of State Route 14, while the lowest median incomes are found near Old Town Newhall and the western and central parts of Canyon Country.
-As of the 2019-20 school year, the percentage of students at high schools eligible for free or reduced-price lunch ranged from 13% at Valencia High School to 51.2% at Golden Valley High School.
+As in many United States cities, different ethnic groups in Santa Clarita are concentrated in different areas.
+The Hispanic population is somewhat higher in Canyon Country and Newhall, while the non-Hispanic white population is somewhat higher in Saugus and Valencia.
+Median household income is highest in Valencia, Stevenson Ranch, northern Saugus, and select areas of Canyon Country such as Fair Oaks Ranch and Sand Canyon.
+The lowest median household incomes are around Newhall Avenue in Newhall and Jakes Way in Canyon Country.

 As a part of Los Angeles County, Santa Clarita is located within the Los Angeles-Long Beach-Anaheim, CA metropolitan statistical area and the Los Angeles-Long Beach, CA combined statistical area.